MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 Within a page, the developer can combine page fields into groups.
 This can help the user overview the page by placing related fields together.
 And within a group, *subgroups* can further increase the structure of the data displayed in a page.

-Besides adding fields and groups to a page, it is possible to include another page of type `CardPart` or `ListPart`.
-(These two page types can in turn not include other pages.)
+Besides adding fields and groups to a page, it is possible to embed another page of type `CardPart` or `ListPart`.
+(These two page types can in turn not embed other pages.)

-When pages are created that include parts, [!INCLUDE[prodshort](includes/prodshort.md)] divides the available screen real estate between the page's groups of fields and any included pages.
-Screen space is divided between field groups and included pages such that the user can get access to the full contents of the page and collapse/expand specific sections of interest.
+When pages are created that embed parts, [!INCLUDE[prodshort](includes/prodshort.md)] divides the available screen real estate between the page's groups of fields and any embedded pages.
+Screen space is divided between field groups and embedded pages such that the user can get access to the full contents of the page and collapse/expand specific sections of interest.

 How space allocation takes place for a given page depends on the chosen page type, the structure of page contents (field groups and page parts), and on the size of the browser window.